LaChapeliere/nb-jam/sketches/craft.md

 ### Social gender
-pic - name - Perception is important, you need people to see you first as a woman. - social++ pic - name - Perception is important, you need people to see you first as a man. - social++ pic - name - Perception is important, you need people to see you first as a person. - social++ pic - name - Perception is important, you need people to see you first as an enby. - social++
+pic - name - Perception is important, you need people to see you first as a woman. - social+=2 pic - name - Perception is important, you need people to see you first as a man. - social+=2 pic - name - Perception is important, you need people to see you first as a person. - social+=2 pic - name - Perception is important, you need people to see you first as an enby. - social+=2

 ## Potion characteristics
 A potion is described by [where in the gender space you are] + [fluidity] + [the two most important things that create your gender feeling] + [modifiers]